CKjolhede/Phase-1-Lecture-DOMMainpulation/README.md

 1. Take a look at the HTML page to familiarize yourself with it.
     - What do the elements resemble?
-Why is this referred to as a **tree**?
+Why is this referred to as a **tree**? refers to the relationship between nodes  (parent - child)
     - What is the **Document Object Model**?
-    - What is the `defer` line doing in the `<script>` tag?
+    - What is the `defer` line doing in the `<script>` tag? defer tells the script to load the entirety of the index.js and DOM before anything in the html is executed
 2. Grab the `<h1>` tag from the DOM and change its color.
-    - What are the different ways to grab the tag?
+    - What are the different ways to grab the tag? querySelector(`#id`)
 3. Grab the `<p>` tag from the DOM and replace its filler text with real text.
     - What is the difference between `innerHTML` and `textContent`?
 4. Create a list of 5 numbers and add them to the `<ol>` tag.